ASP263 - Buddhist Studies in India

 *Trimester 3: Study Tour - no longer offered 2020, reoffered 2021*

 One unit from: ASR100, ASC211, ASP227, ASP327, ASR205 and ASR207.

 Students can enrol only after being accepted into the study tour.

-Study tours will be confirmed by April 2019.
-Contact the Work Integrated Learning (WIL) team for queries: ARTSED Work Integrated Learning.
+Contact the Work Integrated Learning (WIL) team for queries: ARTSED Work Integrated Learning